Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 # Transfer Learning to Quickly Adapt a Text-to-Speech System for the Hearing Impaired
 ### STATEMENT
-This repository contains all codes I used for my master's thesis: Transfer Learning to Quickly Adapt a Text-to-Speech System for the Hearing Impaired
+This repository contains most of the codes I used for my master's thesis: Transfer Learning to Quickly Adapt a Text-to-Speech System for the Hearing Impaired

 This repository is a collaborative work with my supervisor, Dr. Josef Schlittenlacher (https://www.schlittenlacher.com/)